Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 2.1.0 =
+* Minimum required PHP version is now 7.4!
+* Added a link to the most recent job for submissions on Translation Progress screen

 = 2.0.1 =
 * Fixed extra slashes being added when using fine tuning forms